usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 **Learning Note:** *Consider what skills government staff need to effectively oversee modern IT contracts, how to structure vendor relationships that build rather than replace government expertise, what role technical training and certification play in acquisition workforce development, and how to create sustainable technical career paths within government.*

+---

 **Question 3: Performance measurement and continuous improvement**

 **Industry Context**: Research shows that technical adoption alone doesn't guarantee success—organizational culture, change management, and performance measurement are equally critical for digital transformation success.

 **Federal Application Analysis:**

 * **Current Challenge:** Why do federal agencies struggle to implement DevOps practices even when contracts require them?
-(Use specific examples from your chosen case study).
+(Use specific examples from your chosen case study.)
 * **Measurement Framework:** How would you design performance metrics that capture both technical delivery quality and user outcome achievement?
 * **Continuous Improvement**: What contract structures and oversight processes would enable rapid identification and correction of delivery problems?
 * **Cultural Change:** How can acquisition strategies support rather than hinder the cultural changes needed for successful digital transformation?